prog4biol/pfb2023/unix.md

      23     941 /var/log/messages
 ```

-You can cluster short switches by concatenating them together, as shown in this example:
+You can cluster one-character switches by concatenating them together, as shown in this example:

 ```
 (~) 104% wc -cl /var/log/messages